-Join Morten Rand-Hendriksen for an in-depth discussion in this video WordPress migration in three steps, part of Moving WordPress with WP Migrate DB and DB Pro.
+Join Morten Rand-Hendriksen for an in-depth discussion in this video WordPress migration in three steps, part of Migrating WordPress with WP Migrate DB and DB Pro.

 - To get started, let me briefly explain what WordPress migration is and walk you through the three steps of migration.
 WordPress is a content management system, an application that lives on a web server and interfaces with a database.
 Whenever you put content into WordPress or change any of the settings in WordPress, you're really making changes to that database.
 That means you can remove WordPress from the web server and replace it with a new version and everything will behave and appear the exact same way it did before.
 The content and the application are entirely separate.